-“Rumor has it that he visited the shrine, and–” She paused for dramatic effect again.
+“Rumor has it that he visited the shrine, and–” She paused and collected a gallop.

 “And?”
 I repeated.

-“Rumors have it that a monster came out of the statue and took the Wandering Child away to a different dimension.”
-The theory was almost sound.
-It wasn’t likely that a monster would find its way into a statue.
-If Lottie’s story had any sense of credibility, it was probably a subset of a Gargoyle that ate the boy.
-I knew no talk of dimension shifting Gargoyles, but, I could be wrong.
-Of course, that knowledge was not for humans.
+“Rumors have it that a monster came out of the statue and took the Wandering Child to a different dimension!”
+The theory was almost sound if she was talking about a divine.
+Except, it wasn’t likely that a monster would find its way into a statue.
+If Lottie’s story had any sense of credibility, it was probably a Gargoyle of some kind that ate the boy.
+I knew no talk of dimension shifting Gargoyles, but I could be wrong.

 “Wait,” I started, “If the Wandering Child had been taken to a different dimension, how would his ghost be in this dimension?”
-I had to contain my laughter.
-Lottie answered with a smug ‘humph’ and stuffed her face with crackers.
+Lottie stopped in her tracks.
+The wind blew around us in swirls and the whistling of a trunk filled the silence between us.
+She grabbed a cracker from her bag, and then stuffed her face before moving on in a hurry.

-“So, other than ghost hunting, why’d you want to come here?”
+“So is there any other reason for you coming here?”
 I smiled smugly behind her, hoping she would turn, but she didn’t.

 “The church.
 The abandoned church is quiet, so I like it there, okay?
 You have a problem with that?”
-Then, the trees cleared, and, before our eyes were the remains of what seemed to once have been a great church.
-All the forestry of the area began climbing back to its roots, but, the church itself was still recognizable.
-It wasn’t that I was afraid of Lottie being attacked by some kind of denizen of the underworld that could have possibly lurked in the remains of a church but I speeded along to open the door first.
+The trees cleared and before our eyes were the remains of a church.
+All the forestry of the area began climbing back to its roots but the church itself was still recognizable.
+It wasn’t that I was afraid of Lottie being attacked a divine but I sped along to open the door first.
 I was surprised at how easily I got the door to open.
-It seemed Lottie came by often.
 Inside, the church smelled of old wood.
 She was right, it was barren save for the shrine at the altar.
 I hoped the building wouldn’t collapse outright on us.